yingchengy/AVMOE/README.md

 In this paper, we explore parameter-efficient transfer learning for audio-visual learning and propose the Audio-Visual Mixture of Experts (AVMOE) to inject adapters into pre-trained models flexibly.
 Specifically, we introduce unimodal and cross-modal adapters as multiple experts to specialize in intra-modal and inter-modal information, respectively, and employ a lightweight router to dynamically allocate the weights of each expert according to the specific demands of each task.

-For more details, please check the latest version of the paper: [TBD: ](TBD)
+For more details, please check the latest version of the paper: [Mixture of Experts for Audio-Visual Learning](https://openreview.net/pdf?id=SNmuKbU0am)

 **This repository will be updated later.**